thin-edge/thin-edge.io/docs/src/operate/telemetry/mqtt-tools.md

 title: MQTT Tools
 tags: [Operate, MQTT]
 sidebar_position: 1
-description: Publishing and subscribing to MQTT messages
+description: Publish and subscribe to MQTT messages on the command line
 ---

-# Publish and subscribe to MQTT messages on the command line

 %%te%% cli provides a convenient way to debug and aid development process.